Gforcex/OpenGraphic/README.md

 * [gpu-physics-unity](https://github.com/jknightdoeswork/gpu-physics-unity)  A GPU Accelerated Voxel Physics Solver for Unity
 * [Field3D](https://github.com/imageworks/Field3D) A library for storing voxel data on disk and in memory.
 * [magicavoxel-shaders](https://github.com/lachlanmcdonald/magicavoxel-shaders) Shaders for MagicaVoxel to simplify common and repetitive tasks.
+* [UnityVOXFileImport](https://github.com/ray-cast/UnityVOXFileImport) A tool to import a .vox file for Unity's GameObject and Prefab

 ## Volume Rendering
 #### RayMarch